 We never engage in any price fixing with competitors or suppliers.
-If you suspect this is taking place you must report it to your manager, a member of Human Capital, a member of the Legal Department, a Compliance Officer or through Safecall.
+If you suspect this is taking place you must report it to your manager, the Group Head of Security, your local People Funcion or Legal Function, a Compliance Officer or through Safecall.